isolate-org/documentation/docs/isolate/isolate.md

 ### Transaction

-It's an guardian of entities.
-Every single entity persisted in transaction should be watched and when transaction is closed changes should be saved in the storage.
+Represents entities lifecycle.
+When new entity is created or recreated (from stored somewhere data) it should be persisted into transaction.
+When it is time to store changes transaction should be committed by ``Transaction::commit()`` During commit all changes made on entities persisted in transaction should be saved.
+Also if any entity was removed by ``Transaction::delete($entity)`` it should be removed from the storage during commit.

 Available methods: